ibm-functions/composer-python/README.md

 [![Join
 Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](http://slack.openwhisk.org/)

+# Notice

+The Python Composer library is now part of the Apache OpenWhisk (incubating) project.
+The Python Composer code is now hosted at https://github.com/apache/incubator-openwhisk-composer-python.
+Issues and pull requests should be filed against the new repository.

+---

 This repository provides a Python library for [Composer](https://github.com/apache/incubator-openwhisk-composer).
 For convenience, the Composer documentation is repeated below using Python bindings instead of JavaScript.

 Composer is a new programming model for composing cloud functions built on